 During the first quarter of each year, the Company selects an expected long-term rate of return on its pension plan assets.
 The Company considers a number of factors to determine its expected long-term rate of return on plan assets assumption, including, without limitation, recent and historical performance of plan assets, asset allocation and other third-party studies and surveys.
 The Company considered the pension plan portfolios' asset allocations over a variety of time periods and compared them with third-party studies and reviewed the performance of the capital markets in recent years and other factors and advice from various third parties, such as the pension plans' advisors, investment managers and actuaries.
-While the Company considered both the recent performance and the historical performance of pension plan assets, the Company's assumptions are based primarily on its estimates of long-term, prospective rates of return.
+While the Company's assumptions are based primarily on its estimates of long-term, prospective rates of return.
 Using the aforementioned methodologies, the Company selected an 8.00% and 6.25% long-term rate of return on plan assets assumption during 2011 for the U.S and International pension plans, respectively.
 Differences between actual and expected asset returns are recognized in the net periodic benefit cost over the remaining service period of the active participating employees.